Operation Black Buck: Black Buck One

 The eleven Victors and two Vulcans began taking off from Wideawake at 2350Z at one-minute intervals, with Reeve's Vulcan the eleventh to lift off and Withers's the last.
 With a full load of bombs and fuel, a sixth crew member and a fresh coat of paint, the Vulcans were well over their rated maximum takeoff weight of 204000 lb.
-On the warm Ascension Island, the Bristol Olympus 301 engines had to be run at 103 percent of their rated power in order to get the Vulcans airborne.
+On the warm Ascension Island, the Bristol Olympus 301 engines had to be run at 103 per cent of their rated power in order to get the Vulcans airborne.
 Shortly after takeoff, Reeve suffered a failure.
 A rubber seal on the captain's "direct vision" side window had perished.
 Unable to close or seal the window and pressurise the crew cabin, he was forced to return to Ascension.
 The Vulcan lacked the ability to dump fuel, and it was far too heavy even for an emergency landing, so the crew were forced to remain airborne in a cold and noisy cabin until sufficient fuel had been consumed.
 Withers took over as the primary Vulcan.
 Twenty minutes later, one of the Victor tankers returned to Ascension with a faulty refuelling hose system, and its place was taken by the reserve.

 In the 34 minutes between the first and second refuellings, Withers's Vulcan burned through 9200 lb of fuel, at the rate of 16250 lb per hour.
 All this time its weight never dropped below the theoretical maximum.
 At the end of the second refuelling, two more tankers peeled off and returned, reducing the force to just three: Withers's Vulcan, a Victor flown by Squadron Leader Bob Tuxford, and a Victor flown by Flight Lieutenant Steve Biglands.
 As a result of the fuel demand and problems in flight with refuelling, two of the Victors had to fly further south than planned, reducing their own reserves.
 At the final refuelling bracket, the sortie flew into a violent thunderstorm, during which Biglands's refuelling probe failed.